ysekig/GPMsDB-tk/README.md

 GPMsDB-tk v1.0.1 was released on March 7, 2023.

 GPMsDB-tk/GPMsDB-dbtk are software toolkits for assigning taxonomic identification to user-provided MALDI-TOF mass spectrometry profiles obtained from bacterial and archaeal cultured isolates.
 They take advantages of a newly developed database of protein mass profiles predicted from ~200,000 bacterial and archaeal genome sequences.
 This toolkit is also designed to work with customized databases, allowing microbial identification based on user-provided genome/metagenome-assembled genome (MAG) sequences.
-The GPMsDB-tk is open source and released under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License.
+The GPMsDB-tk is open source and released under the GNU General Public License (Version 3).

 Please post questions and issues related to GPMsDB-tk on the Issues section of the GitHub repository.